ruiwen905/ruiwen905.github.io/README.md

 This Portfolio Webapp is created using React, Redux and Google Cloud Firestore and Materialize CSS

-The signup page is hidden, you can find it at ruiwen905.github.io/signup OR you can use Email: guest and Password: guestPassword to try and add new projects
+The signup page is hidden, you can find it at ruiwen905.github.io/signup OR you can use Email: guest@gmail.com & Password: guestPassword to try and add new projects

 The serverless Portfolio Web Application is created using ReactJS, Redux, Materialize CSS Data are stored in Google Cloud Firestore